-Each Hotel Property acquired by the Trust will be operated under a Franchise License Agreement with one of Hilton, InterContinental, Marriot or Starwood hotels or other such other major brands of North American hotels as the Trustees, in their sole discretion, may determine.
+Each Hotel Property acquired by the Trust will be operated under a Franchise License Agreement with one of Hilton, InterContinental, Marriot or Starwood hotels or other such other major brands (collectively "Franchise Brands") of North American hotels as the Trustees, in their sole discretion, may determine.
 The termination of such an Agreement with respect to a Hotel Property owned by the Trust could adversely affect the ability of the Trust to continue to profitably operate the Hotel and could result in the loss of market share by that Hotel Property.
-Hotel Properties acquired by the Trust are expected to be managed by third party managers such as Palm Hospitality Inc. in the case of the London/Waterloo Hotels.
-The termination of such an Agreement with respect to a Hotel Property owned by the Trust could also adversely affect the ability of the Trust to continue to profitably operate the Hotel and could result in the loss of market share by that Hotel Property.